 What Should I Do With My Advance Directive?

 Give your doctor a copy of your Advance Directive and discuss your decisions with him/her.
 Also, bring another copy of your Advance Directive to the hospital at the time of your admission.
 You should also make your family aware of the existence of your Advance Directives.

 Must My Health Care Provider Follow the Wishes I Expressed In My Advance Directives?

-As long as your wishes are legal and not in conflict with the policies of the Western Maryland Health System, anyone involved in your care must follow your wishes or try to find someone who will follow your wishes.
+As long as your wishes are legal and not in conflict with the policies of the UPMC Western Maryland, anyone involved in your care must follow your wishes or try to find someone who will follow your wishes.

 When Does An Advance Directive Become Effective?

 A Living Will becomes effective only after two doctors certify your condition is terminal, your death is imminent, or you are in a persistent vegetative state without decision-making abilities.
 An appointment of a health care agent is effective anytime you become incompetent, i.e. lack the understanding or capacity needed to make or communicate decisions concerning your health care.